dpwiese/personal-website/content/posts/react-native-gomobile.md

 This document provides a high-level overview of how to build native packages using Go and using them in your React Native app.
 The content on this page was prevented as slides at the Boston React Native Meetup in February 2019, and can be found <a href="/using-go-in-react-native.pdf" target="_blank">here</a>.
-The companion repositories containing all of the code can be found <a href="https://github.com/dpwiese/go-gomobile-demo" target="_blank">here</a> and <a href="https://github.com/dpwiese/react-native-gomobile-demo" target="_blank">here</a>.
+The companion repositories containing all of the code can be found [here](https://github.com/dpwiese/go-gomobile-demo) and [here](https://github.com/dpwiese/react-native-gomobile-demo).

 *Update: see how to build your React Native apps with Go powered packages for Mac Catalyst here: [React Native with Go Mobile on Mac Catalyst](/posts/react-native-gomobile-catalyst/).*